-However, when the numbers of nets distributed through these mass campaigns were entered into NetCALC, an excess of nets beyond 100% coverage (i.e., “spill over”) was detected (Figure 1).
+However, when the numbers of nets distributed through these campaigns were entered into NetCALC, an excess of nets beyond 100% coverage (i.e., “spill over”) was detected (Figure 1).
 This suggests that the census and campaign distributions figures do not match.
 Since NetCALC does not “disregard” these excess nets, but rather applies them towards coverage in the following years, leaving such a large spill over in the model will lead to unrealistic estimates.

 Figure 1: Estimated coverage in Zanzibar including all ITNs since 2012